Ericson90/xserve-ekoview-ubuntu/README.md

-WSN XServe and eKoview 2.x installer for Ubuntu 10.04 LTS
+WSN XServe and eKoview 2.x installer for Ubuntu 10.04 LTS or Ubuntu 12.04 LTS

 Introduction<br>
 The script will try mimic the actual xServe and eKoView system implementation that comes with Memsic Netbook.<br>